ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa1/index.md

 ## Setup

-Get the assignment FILL (classroom link).
-You can make a copy (it will be made private for you) via that Github Classroom link.
-You can also access the public starter code here: FILL
+Get the assignment at [Github Classroom](https://classroom.github.com/a/maFoIzu3).
+This will make a private-to-you copy of the repository hosted within the course's organization.
+You can also access the public starter code [directly from this public URL](https://github.com/ucsd-cse131-f19/pa1-student) if you don't have or prefer not to use a Github account.

 ## The Anaconda Language